bricaud/personal-blog/_posts/2017-10-04-azure-and-cosmos-db-graph.md

 client.execute(gremlin_query, bindings, function_to_process_the_results);
 ~~~

 The `function_to_process_the_results` may be a function that calls recursively `client.execute`, in order to process sequencially the requests.
 In that case the bindings are changing with the node to add.
-For the `i`th node and assuming the node data is stored in a object `data[i]`:
+For the `i`th node and assuming the node data is stored in an object called `data[i]`:

 ~~~ javascript
 var node_name = data[i].name
 var bindings = {name: node_name}
 ~~~

 According to my tests, I got a writing speed of 6 nodes per second.
 This is a bit slow if you want to load a large database.
-It would be more than 11 days for a dataset of 1 million nodes.
+It would be more than 11 days for a dataset of 6 million nodes.
 But of course, you can make it parallel and reduce this time.
 Unfortunately, an efficient loading has to be coded by the user as there is no ready to use function available for it (so far).

 # Optimizing and tuning of the database